WokLibCodeClub/.github/profile/README.md

 # Wokingham Library Code Club

-## Next Code Club sessions: September 2026 - check later for the starting date.
+## Next Code Club sessions: Saturday 26th September 2026

-Code Club has now finished and we are taking a summer break.
-We will be restarting in September.

 <h2>
 $\color{#f00}{\textsf{PLEASE MAKE SURE YOU KNOW YOUR PASSWORD FOR LOGGING IN TO YOUR ACCOUNT(S)!!!!!!!}}$